Athlete Advisory: Always Verify Third-Party Certified Logos on Dietary Supplements

 test history and results

-Breezy Johnson, of Victor, Idaho, an athlete in the sport of skiing, has accepted a 14-month sanction for a Whereabouts rule violation.
+Johnny Maynard, of Blacklick, Ohio, an athlete in the sport of track and field, has accepted a three-year period of ineligibility for an anti-doping rule violation.

 This is an necessary category.